LEEP Procedure in White Plains, MD

 However, the actual procedure used depends upon how much tissue needs to be removed and where the cells are located on the cervix.
 Recovery time usual takes several weeks.
 Like all procedures LEEP does have some risks so it is important to understand them before having the procedure.

-Schedule a Consultation to discuss LEEP at Waldorf Women’s Care
+Schedule a Consultation for the LEEP Procedure with Waldorf Women’s Care

 If your pap smear recently returned with abnormal cells and are interested in the LEEP procedure, contact or providers at Waldorf Women’s Care.
 Call our office at (240) 252-2140 or request an appointment online.